Members of Sampford Courtenay Parish Council

 Councillor

-I moved to Sampford Courtenay in 2017 with my wife Julie after running my private practice for 30 years as a Chartered Surveyor in The Midlands.
+I moved to Langdale, Sampford Courtenay in 2017 from the Midlands with my wife Julie, after running a regional Chartered Surveyors practice for 30 years.

 Phillip Collins